コンテンツにスキップ

 "That's probably because I started out in the fashion industry."

 "Art is a self-projection, a way of expressing your true self.
-Because there's no room for fakery, when someone tells me they like my work, it's the same as them praising me for who I am, and that's what motivates me to paint."
+Because there's no room for faking, when someone tells me they like my work, it's the same as them praising me for who I am, and that's what motivates me to paint."

 And it's wonderful to have a relationship where we can aim for high levels and inspire each other.